Simplifying the Square Root of 54: A full breakdown

 Practical Applications: Geometry and Algebra

 Simplifying square roots has practical applications across various mathematical domains.
-For instance, in geometry, when calculating the length of a diagonal in a rectangle or the hypotenuse of a right triangle using the Pythagorean theorem, you often encounter square roots that need to be simplified.
+So for instance, in geometry, when calculating the length of a diagonal in a rectangle or the hypotenuse of a right triangle using the Pythagorean theorem, you often encounter square roots that need to be simplified.
 In algebra, simplifying radicals is crucial for solving equations and simplifying expressions.

-For example, imagine you need to find the length of the diagonal of a square with sides of length 6.
+To give you an idea, imagine you need to find the length of the diagonal of a square with sides of length 6.
 The Pythagorean theorem states that the diagonal (d) is given by:

 d² = 6² + 6² = 36 + 36 = 72

-Therefore, d = √72.
+Because of this, d = √72.
 Simplifying √72:

 √72 = √(2² x 2 x 3²) = 2 x 3 √2 = 6√2